applysis/applysis.github.io/mkdocs/docs/API/b-rest-api.md

 Here are some few important things to consider:

-1. API expects array of the feedack objects.
+1. API expects an array of the feedback objects.
 2. You can not submit more than 50 feedbacks at a single batch and it can be minimum one feedback.
 3. `text` field can not be `null` nor empty.